wacncontent/CustomizeTool/addCommentOutput/articles/vs-azure-tools-cloud-service-publish-set-up-required-services-in-visual-studio.md

 1. In the property pages for the role, choose **Settings**.

 1. In the **Service Configuration** list, choose the name of the service configuration that you want to edit.
 If you want to make changes to all of the service configurations for this role, you can choose **All Configurations**.
-For more information about how to update service configurations, see the section **Manage Connection Strings for Storage Accounts** in the topic [Configure the Roles for an Azure Cloud Service with Visual Studio](/documentation/articles/vs-azure-tools-configure-roles-for-cloud-service).
+For more information about how to update service configurations, see <!-- deleted by customization the section **Manage --><!-- keep by customization: begin --> [Manage <!-- keep by customization: end --> Connection Strings for Storage <!-- deleted by customization Accounts** in the topic [Configure the Roles for an Azure Cloud Service with Visual Studio](/documentation/articles/vs-azure-tools-configure-roles-for-cloud-service) --><!-- keep by customization: begin --> Accounts](https://msdn.microsoft.com/zh-cn/library/azure/8cda8963-ef0e-4f64-8d29-5eac467e5f53#ConnectionStrings) <!-- keep by customization: end -->.

 1. To modify any connection string settings, choose the **…** button next to the setting.
 The **Create Storage Connection String** dialog box appears.